sirnewton01/ghfs/README.md

     Also, it would be useful to have the issues owned by a particular user, except that would only be visible on Plan 9, since the FUSE filesystems generally set the owners of everything to a specific user.
 ```

+Here is how ghfs can look if you are using the Acme editor.
 ![acme-screenshot](docs/screenshot-acme.png)

 ## End Goal